zabbix/zabbix/templates/app/github_http/README.md

 4. **Set the organization name** in the `{$GITHUB.ORG.NAME}` macro
 5. **Set the Copilot monitoring flag** to `1` in the `{$GITHUB.COPILOT.USED}` macro if you want to gather Copilot metrics

 Note that the Copilot Metrics API access policy must be enabled for the organization.
-Only organization owners and owners and billing managers of the parent enterprise can [view Copilot metrics](https://docs.github.com/en/rest/copilot/copilot-metrics?apiVersion=2022-11-28#get-copilot-metrics-for-an-organization).
+Only organization owners and billing managers of the parent enterprise can [view Copilot metrics](https://docs.github.com/en/rest/copilot/copilot-metrics?apiVersion=2022-11-28#get-copilot-metrics-for-an-organization).

 OAuth app tokens and personal access tokens (classic) need either the `manage_billing:copilot`, `read:org`, or `read:enterprise` scopes to use this endpoint.